grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 them as soon as we learn how to do TDD in fully object-oriented world (that is, after we introduce a concept of mock objects).
 For now, I’m trying to keep it simple.

+[^argumentsagainstshould]: There are also some arguments against using the "should" word, e.g. by Kevlin Henney (see https://vimeo.com/108007508).